helphop/Stats-Preview-Card/README.md

 ## Overview
 This was an experiment to tie together several technologies and methodologies.
 ### The challenge
-Could I apply CUBE CSS, Every Layout, Utopia and CodyHouse to make we development easier and more organized.
+Could I apply CUBE CSS, Every Layout, Utopia and CodyHouse to make web development easier and more organized.

 ### Screenshot